tholian-network/stealth/README.md

   allowed features (or media types).
 By default, Stealth will load nothing.
 The Site Mode next to the address bar decides what is loaded.

-- It uses whitelist-based `Site Optimizers` that allow specific elements on a Site to be extracted as Knowledge - which in return help to train the Browser to understand future similar Sites on the web more easily.
+- It uses whitelist-based `Site Beacons` that allow specific elements on a Site to be extracted as Knowledge - which in return help to train the Browser to understand future similar Sites on the web more easily.
 This can be seen as a learning mechanism that is similar to the "Reader Mode" in other Browsers, but whilst delivering the